-97% full-time representing approximately 27 states and territories and 12 countries.
-81% of full-time degree-seeking undergraduates reside in College housing.
+97% of students are full-time, representing approximately 27 states and territories and 12 countries.
+81% of full-time degreeseeking undergraduates reside in College housing.
+There are 60 full-time faculty.

-Faculty: General Information

-60 full-time faculty.
 (95% of full-time faculty hold the PhD or other terminal degree.)

-Student: Faculty Ratio is 8:1
+Student:Faculty Ratio is 8:1.